Implication of multiple source populations of Galactic cosmic rays from proton and helium spectra: Modeling of the spectra in a physical propagation framework

 We propose that adding another local source with different proton-to-helium abundance can reconcile this discrepancy.
 For simplicity, the distances and ages of both sources are assumed to be the same, and the spectral indices are fixed to be 2.10.
 Source 1 has a relatively low cutoff rigidity of $15$ TV and a higher proton abundance, which mainly contributes to the proton bump, while source 2 has a higher cutoff rigidity of $120$ TV and a higher helium abundance to account for the helium bump.
 Comparison between the model predictions and the data are presented in Fig.~\ref{fig:phe_sdp2}.
 The parameters of the local sources are given in Table \ref{table:src}.
 The observed proton and helium spectra can be properly reproduced in this scenario.
 The kinetic energies of CRs are on the order of $10^{50}$ erg, which is reasonable for typical remnants of supernova explosions.
 The abundances of protons and helium are quite different for these two sources, as can be seen in Table \ref{table:src}.
 It is not common that helium is more abundant than protons in a CR source.
 Nevertheless, the abundance depends on the energy spectrum of particles.
 If the spectrum of helium is harder than that of protons, the required helium energy can be lowered down.

 Another possibility is that there are more than one background source populations, as discussed in Sec.
-II (see also \cite{2024arXiv241213889Y}).
+II (see also \cite{2026ApJ...997..163Y}).
 Assuming two populations of background sources with different spectral parameters, together with one local source, the observational data can also be accounted for, as shown in Fig.~\ref{fig:phe_sdp3}.
 The local source parameters are given in Table~\ref{table:src}, and the background source parameters are given in Table~\ref{table:bkg}.
 To minimize the number of free parameters, a single power-law form with super-exponential cutoff form for background source population II is assumed.
 We can see that the high-energy helium spectral index is harder than that of protons for population I, and is softer for population II, just as the case discussed in Sec.
 II.
-In Ref.~\cite{2024arXiv241213889Y} it was proposed that population I may correspond to SNRs and population II may correspond to microquasars.
+Since the observational proton and helium spectra are quantitatively different, it is difficult to reproduce the measurements within the three-component framework assuming the same spectral shapes of all the species and all components.
+Adding more source components with different proton and helium abundance ratios may solve this issue.
+Alternatively, the different spectral shapes of different particle species and different source components might be due to environment effect of acceleration by different sources \cite{2011ApJ...729L..13O}.
+In Ref.~\cite{2026ApJ...997..163Y} it was proposed that population I may correspond to SNRs and population II may correspond to microquasars.